ereeshika/apiSampleLaravel/guide/stepsWithCommands.md

 ### Configuration

 -   go to User.php (User model) and update
     > use HasApiTokens,Notifiable;

 Add below line to the top as well

-   >use Laravel\Passport\HasApiTokens;
+> use Laravel\Passport\HasApiTokens;

 -   in AuthService provider boot method
     > Passport::routes();

 Add below line to the top as well

 > use Laravel\Passport\Passport;

 -   Last but not least inside config/auth.php

     ```php
         'api' => [